National Exchange Bank&Trust

 Fond du Lac, Wisconsin · FDIC Cert #10044

-National Exchange Bank&Trust is an FDIC-insured bank (Certificate #10044) with $2.8B in total assets and $2.2B in total deposits as of the Q2 2024 Call Report.
-Headquartered in Fond du Lac, Wisconsin, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 2.03%.
-BankHealthData assigns a composite Health Grade of C (52/100).
+This is the FDIC profile for National Exchange Bank&Trust, an FDIC-insured bank (Certificate #10044) with $2.8B in total assets and $2.2B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Fond du Lac, Wisconsin, the bank maintains a Tier 1 capital ratio of 18.40% (Well-Capitalized) and a nonperforming loan ratio of 2.03%.
+BankHealthData assigns a composite Health Grade of A (87/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 National Exchange Bank&Trust (FDIC cert 10044) is a mid-sized bank with $2.8B in total assets and $2.2B in deposits, based in Fond du Lac, Wisconsin.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 18.40% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 2.03% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is comfortable: 37.5% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is strong: return on assets of 1.70% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is declining materially over the most recent quarters.
-Declining trends warrant attention — banks in this pattern often face follow-on regulatory engagement and elevated supervisory scrutiny.
-National Exchange Bank&Trust carries a composite BankHealth grade of C (52/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+National Exchange Bank&Trust carries a composite BankHealth grade of A (87/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.